mechatroner/rainbow_csv/README.md

 ### Built-in RBQL query language
 Rainbow CSV comes with built-in lightweight RBQL SQL-like query engine.
-To run an RBQL query either press _F5_ (_:RbSelect_ command) or enter the query in vim command line e.g. _:Select a1, a2_
+To run an RBQL query either use `:Select` command  e.g. `:Select a1, a2` or run `:RbSelect` command to enter query editing mode.
-As soon as you finish entering ":select" (or ":update") and press whitespace, the plugin will show column names in the status line.

 Demonstration of rainbow_csv highlighting and RBQL queries